NJIT-WIS/project-management-github-activity/README.md

 3. I don't understand what bootstrap is and didn't really understand it when professor went over it.
 #### Things we want to know next**
 1. I have heard of Wireframes but want to learn more about it.
-2. Cloud deployment with Kubernetes[2]
+2. Want to learn more about Node.js
 3. Teraform[1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL